 "During a period of focused outreach to institutions, we raised eyebrows, not capital.
 We were not sure whether this was because the concept of nuclear innovation was difficult to grapple with, or whether there was a bit of fossil fuel gate-keeping going on at the investment committee level."

-Nucleation found a lot more success pivoting to raising capital at lower minimums from high net worth individuals, angel investors, and climate-focused family offices and foundations.
+Nucleation found a lot more success pivoting to capital raising at lower minimums from high net worth individuals, angel investors, and climate-focused family offices and foundations.

 While this is working for them, one of the problems for the greater adoption of nuclear is a lack of other dedicated investment vehicles from established players.
 Since nuclear power is perceived to be more risky than other forms of energy, most ESG funds screen out nuclear energy stocks.